Facial Identification Subcommittee

 Discipline Overview:

-Facial Identification (FI) has been used in government and law enforcement (LE) applications for decades (yet the) widespread use of facial images for scientific analysis and automated facial recognition (FR) systems both in law enforcement and the private sector is more recent.”
+Facial Identification (FI), which is the discipline of image-based comparisons of human facial features, has been used in government and law enforcement applications for decades yet the "widespread use of facial images for scientific analysis and automated facial recognition (FR) systems both in law enforcement and the private sector is more recent.”
 With a greater reliance on facial recognition technology, it’s important to utilize the systems by incorporating trained and knowledgeable practitioners to evaluate the data.
 Practitioners who routinely evaluate images resulting from database searches are referred to as “Facial Reviewers”.

-Regardless of the primary duties, all practitioners need some training in face physiology, morphology, expressions, feature stability, bias among other elements to demonstrate a level of proficiency and competency necessary to perform the tasks associated with facial identification.
+Regardless of the primary duties, all practitioners need some training in face physiology, morphology, expressions, feature stability and bias among other elements to demonstrate a level of proficiency and competency necessary to perform the tasks associated with facial identification.

 Facial Identification Subcommittee Chair